The UW School of Public Health strives to create a learning and working environment free from sexual harassment, discrimination and retaliation.

 Sexual harassment in SPH will be addressed, whether it rises to the level of unlawful discrimination, harassment, retaliation or not.
 The UW Executive Order 31 addresses actions the University will take in the event a report is made against an employee of the University, which includes faculty, other academic personnel and staff.
 The Student Conduct Code and Student Governance and Policies Chapter 210 outline how the University responds to a report made against a student.

-If you wish to raise an issue or complaint anonymously, SPH has an anonymous online form that can be used to share concerns about sexual harassment, discrimination and/or retaliation.
+If you wish to raise an issue or complaint anonymously, Health Sciences has an internal Sexual Misconduct Prevention Coordinator (SMPC) who can help you navigate various options for moving forward, support you through the reporting process, and connect you to resources.
+Additionally, SPH has an anonymous online form that can be used to share concerns about sexual harassment, discrimination and/or retaliation.
 The link takes you there directly but is also available on the following page:

 For faculty…click here.

 Additionally, a confidential, non-anonymous email report can be sent to firstname.lastname@example.org.
 This link is monitored by the SPH Assistant Dean for Equity Diversity & Inclusion and the Director of Student and Academic Services.
 Reports made through this email will be addressed.
-We also recommend reaching out to a Sexual Assault advocate who can help provide confidential support and safety planning.
-Working with an advocate does not trigger any investigation or formal reporting process.
-More information regarding reaching out to advocates can be found here.
+For confidential support and safety planning, you can reach out to the Health Sciences SMPC or to a Sexual Assault advocate.
+Connecting with the SMPC or an advocate does not trigger any investigation or formal reporting process.

 What happens if a bias report is made?